C API Reference

 A language-specific construct that does not fit any standard category. — Fields: 0: const char* |

-Section titled “TsPackCommentKind”The kind of a comment found in source code.
+Section titled “TS_PACKCommentKind”The kind of a comment found in source code.

 Distinguishes between single-line comments, block (multi-line) comments, and documentation comments.